elugens/hello-javascript/docs/general-javascript-questions/data-types/json-methods-tojson.md

 ---

-### Who is known as the father of JSON?
+### Who is known as the father and creator of JSON?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Douglas Crockford is known as the father of JSON.
-Douglas Crockford was the person who originally defined the JSON format back in 2000.
+  <div><strong>Interview Response:</strong> Douglas Crockford is widely regarded as the "Father of JSON."
+Douglas Crockford designed the JSON format for the first time in 2000.
 </div>
   </div>
 </details>